-The following essay will be primarily focusing on the causes and signs in late adulthood concerning death.
+The following essay will primarily focus on the causes and signs in late adulthood concerning death.

 Late adulthood begins around the age of 65.
 Growing old has become a fear for most people worldwide as it is also associated with physical and mental health deterioration.

-Older adults are generally more matured and emotionally more stable.
+Older adults are generally more mature and emotionally more stable.
 It is often characterized by a reduced activity to fight off illness resulting in increased health problems.
-Depression, anxiety, and loneliness become a common illness amongst old adults.
+Depression, anxiety, and loneliness become common illnesses amongst old adults.

 Symptoms of late adulthood